austinthaldorfhuelsbeck/cathy-loerzel/README.md

 The methods and routing for the blogs section of the API is as follows:

 - GET / - list all blogs
+- POST / - create a new blog
+- GET /category=:blog_category - list all blogs in a category
+- GET /topic=:blog_topic - list all blogs of a topic
 - GET /:blog_id - read a blog by ID
-- GET /:blog_category - list all blogs in a category
-- GET /:blog_topic - list all blogs of a topic
 - PUT /:blog_id - update a blog by ID
-- POST / - create a new blog
-- POST /:blog_category - create a new category
-- POST /:blog_topic - create a new topic
 - DELETE /:blog_id - delete a blog by ID
-- DELETE /:blog_category - delete a category
-- DELETE /:blog_topic - delete a topic

 ### Testimonials